 When to Apply

-The Admissions Committee begins admitting applicants in January and completes the majority of its work by April.
-The opportunity for gaining admission is reduced if an application is completed after March 15.
+The Admissions Committee typically begins admitting applicants by December and completes the majority of its work by April.
+The opportunity for gaining admission may be reduced if an application is completed after March 15.
 All completed applications are carefully reviewed in their entirety to determine whether the applicant possesses the academic preparation and motivation to successfully complete a rigorous law school curriculum.
 Committee members attempt to gauge each applicant's prior academic performance, expected performance, and writing skills.
-While LSAT scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation and supplemental materials.
+While LSAT scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation, and supplemental materials.

 How to Apply